AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.1-release-activity/22-1-proofing-enhancements.md

 ## Electronic Signature Enhancements for proofs

-We’ve made it easier for users to sign proofs electronically.
+We've made it easier for users to sign proofs electronically.
 Now, users can use their Workfront credentials to sign a decision on a proof.

 >[!IMPORTANT]
 >